State Agency Navigates Change

 This engagement highlights the fact that change can occur – and will occur – at any organization, assuming the right ingredients are in place.
 It is highly rewarding work.
 It begins when someone says: “We need to change.”

-Thank you for reading our case study.
-You can read more change management case studies here.
+Thank you for reading our change management case study.
+You can read case studies here.